 The South Cedar Lake Trail from just east of the North Cedar Lake Trail connection in Hopkins to France Avenue in St. Louis Park is closed until Fall 2021.
 The South Cedar Lake Trail will remain open between France Avenue in St. Louis Park and Kenilworth Trail/Midtown Greenway intersection in Minneapolis.
 The Midtown Greenway will remain open.
 Currently, cross streets remain open to automobiles, bikes and pedestrians, with separate closures of roadways upcoming at various dates.
 See detour maps here.

 Kenilworth Trail Closure

 The Kenilworth Trail is closed in Minneapolis at the intersection with the Midtown Greenway to just south of West 21st Street until Summer 2022.
 Access for automobiles, bikes and pedestrians remains open at Cedar Lake Parkway and at West 21st Street.
 See detour maps here.

 North Cedar Lake Trail in Minneapolis

 Please note, construction vehicles cross the trail as they enter and exit staging areas.
 Construction vehicles yield to trail users but please be aware that you may encounter construction traffic in this area.
-Anticipate flaggers in this area as earthwork activities begin in the Bryn Mawr Station area in the next few months.
+Anticipate flaggers in this area as earthwork activities continue in the Bryn Mawr Station area.